-We recommend starting with Moderately Dry (6.25 dielectric) for most concrete types.
+GSSI recommends starting with Moderately Dry (6.25 dielectric) for most concrete types.
 However, not all concrete slabs are the same.
-Consider using the Matching tool (Page 56) if you cannot readily determine the concrete curing state.
+Consider using the Matching tool (see below) if you cannot readily determine the concrete curing state.
 Once an accurate dielectric is established, the targets in the slab will be displayed with a more accurate depth.
 We recommend using the Depth Panel options any time you are scanning a new slab.